LogisticBravo/Milestone_project_2-The-Rabbit-Hole/README.md

 ### Bugs & Feature Requests

 Should you find a bug and want to help us squash it.
-Please open an issue [here](https://github.com/LogisticBravo/Milestone_Project-1-3DPrintQ/issues/new) ensuring you add the '**bug**' label  with clear detail under the following:
+Please open an issue [here](https://github.com/LogisticBravo/Milestone_project_2-The-Rabbit-Hole/issues/new) ensuring you add the '**bug**' label  with clear detail under the following:
 * What you done?
 * Where you done it?
 * What you expected to happen?
 * What actually happened?

-To request a new feature or function then please open an issue [here](https://github.com/LogisticBravo/Milestone_Project-1-3DPrintQ/issues/new) ensuring you add the '**enhancement**' label  with proposed changes including snippets of how to do so.
+To request a new feature or function then please open an issue [here](https://github.com/LogisticBravo/Milestone_project_2-The-Rabbit-Hole/issues/new) ensuring you add the '**enhancement**' label  with proposed changes including snippets of how to do so.

 ## Credits

 ### Code
 * Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
 * CSS Styling code and corresponding classes/id’s was that of the developer Jay Bradley.
-* Process to creating slideout footer was taken from this [CSS Tricks Article](https://css-tricks.com/the-slideout-footer/).
-* Inversion of carousel arrow colours css code from this [stackoverflow Article](https://stackoverflow.com/questions/46249541/change-arrow-colors-in-bootstraps-carousel).
+* Majority of all Javascript written was that of the developer Jay Bradley.
+Those that were not are attributed below and within the code.

 ### Content
-* Majority of the about content was written by the developer Jay Bradley.
-As referenced, some is from wikipedia.
+* The structure and concept were entirely that of the the developer Jay Bradley.
+Some riddles were found via a google search.
-* All article content in the resources section is copied from, with permission, Prusa Research.
-* Build guides are used with permission from Prusa research, Caribou3D and Grégoire Saunier.
+* The CV is a true CV of the developer, Jay Bradley.

 ### Media
-* The hero image was taken from [Google Images](shorturl.at/zIUZ7)
+* The image is that of the developer, Jay Bradley.
-* Various other images are taken from, with permission:
-* Prusa Research, Caribou 3D and Grégoire Saunier.
-* The embedded YouTube content is used with permission from Chris Warkocki.
+* ASCII imagery such as that found on the CV and 404 page were typed by the developer, Jay Bradley.

 ### Acknowledgements
+* My wife for her continued support as I worked through this.
 * My Mentor, Seun for her great feedback and continously pushing me.
-* [Prusa Research](https://www.prusa3d.com/) for allowing me to use their images and content.
-* [Caribou 3D](https://caribou3d.com/en/) for allowing me to use their images and content.
-* [Grégoire Saunier](https://github.com/gregsaun) for allowing me to use images.
+* Konami for creating great games and the original Konami Code.
+* [CSS Tricks](https://css-tricks.com/animating-number-counters/) article which formed the animation function for the rolladex of numbers.
-* [Chris Warcocki](https://www.youtube.com/c/ChrisWarkocki/videos) for allowing me to embed his content.
+* [Mastering JS](https://masteringjs.io/tutorials/fundamentals/compare-arrays) article for the function to compare arrays.
+* [Javascript.info](https://javascript.info/task/shuffle) Fischer-Yates algorythm which shuffles the array.
+* [W3 Schools](https://www.w3schools.com/howto/howto_js_typewriter.asp) for the baseline for the typeWriter Effect.